-Pumps are per default static (No Control) but can be regulated through Real Time Control (RTC).
-Checking the "RTC" radio button enables the setting of start and stop levels and minimum time ON and OFF.
+Pumps are per default static (No Control) but can be regulated through control rules.
+Selecting the 'Control rules' radio button enables the control of start and stop levels or pump flows during the simulation.

 3.9.2 Identification and connectivity